apoh/myvim/README.md

 This is my vim-configuration.

-just link vimrc to ~/.vimrc anf gvimrc to ~/.gvimrc
+Just link repositorie to ~/.vim, vimrc to ~/.vimrc and gvimrc to ~/.gvimrc